-If you flip to the weather channel in the weeks leading up to your big day and see - shock horror - a little rain cloud floating above your wedding day, don’t freak out.
-Planning ahead will ensure that everything will run smoothly, even if it is a little damp.
+If you flip to the weather channel in the weeks leading up to your big day and see - shock horror - a little rain cloud floating above your wedding date, don’t freak out.
+Planning ahead for rain on your wedding day will ensure that everything will run smoothly, even if it is a little damp.
 Follow these rules and it should all be smooth sailing.

 Have a backup plan at the ready